Tim3Weaver9506/cs130-project/ideas.md

 How many Episodes of Bob Ross contain a certain theme?

-_To answer this question, I could use the str.count function with the certain theme inside the file to find out how many episodes include said theme._
+_To answer this question, I could use the str.count function with a for loop to count the number of times that certain theme is mentioned within the file._

 How does the data account for outliers?